Author : Madonna Adel

 Formula:

-Days Sales Outstanding (DSO) = (Average Accounts Receivable ÷ Net Credit Sales) × Number of Days
+DSO = (Accounts Receivable ÷ Net Credit Sales) × Number of Days

-The cash conversion cycle extends the analysis by measuring the total time required for a business to convert cash into inventory and then back into cash through sales and the collection of accounts receivable.
-A shorter CCC reflects stronger operational and financial efficiency.
+Measures the total time required to convert cash into inventory and back into cash through sales and collections.
+A shorter cycle indicates better operational efficiency.

 Formula: